Module Catalogue 2023/24

 Teaching Rationale And Relationship

-Lectures will provide the theoretical, conceptual, historical, artistic, and socio-political information and debates to introduce students to Latin American artistic production and theoretical thinking.
-Some lectures, particularly in section 2, will include 20 min presentations of key guest speakers and offer students the possibility to ask questions to Latin American art stakeholders.
+Lectures provide historical, conceptual, theoretical, and socio-political information and methodological tools to introduce students to the understanding of key diverse art practices and moments in Latin American art.
+Some classes, particularly in section 2, include presentations of key guest speakers and offer students the possibility to ask questions to Latin American art agents.

-Lecture materials will introduce students to the topics discussed on each session.
-They will range from different sources and formats: texts, art works, exhibition websites, exhibition visits, interviews, and others.
-Students will have guiding questions to approach the readings and the other materials.
-Students will develop an individual first response and then they will expand their analysis in seminars.
+Lecture materials introduces students to the topics discussed on each session.
+They range from different sources and formats: texts, artworks, exhibition websites, exhibition visits, videos, interviews, and others.
+Guiding questions offer students a first approach to the readings and the other materials.
+Students develop an individual response and expand their analysis in seminars.

-In seminars students will analyse the materials in detailed, led by questions given previously to guide the analysis, and in relation with aspects developed in lectures and with students’ own experiences and knowledges.
-Seminars will consist of student led-discussion fostering students’ critical thinking, formulation of arguments and ability for public presentation.
-Some discussion will be developed in smaller groups for students to engage in active discussions among them, work in a group answer and share it with the rest of the class developing teamwork and time management skills.
+In seminars, the students analyse the materials in detailed led by questions given previously to guide the analysis and in relation with aspects developed in lectures.
+Seminars aim to stimulate students’ own experiences and knowledges in relation to the topic.
+Seminars consist of student led-discussion fostering students’ critical thinking, formulation of arguments and ability for public presentation.

 Reading Lists